zhang0xf/bonephysics-docs/sphinx/source/rigidbody.rst

     * **Name**
         ``$name`` is a placeholder that will use the name of the target bone as the Rigid Body's name.
     * **Physics vs Physics + Bone**
-        ``Physic``: The bone's location and rotation are completely determined by the Rigid Body.
+        ``Physics``: The bone's location and rotation are completely determined by the Rigid Body.
         The Rigid Body may move the bone away from the Armature.

         ``Physics + Bone``: The bone's position is still driven by its parent, but its rotation is copied from the Rigid Body.
         This prevents the bone from detaching while still inheriting the physical simulation results.

+        **Note**: although ``Physics + Bone`` appears more stable, artists often prefer the ``Physics`` mode because it allows natural stretch, drag, and follow-through.
+        These principles give elements like ponytails or long hair more believable secondary motion, while ``Physics + Bone`` tends to feel constrained and overly rigid.

    * **axis_outward**
       When using **box-shaped rigid bodies** (**sphere** or **capsule** shapes can ignore) to simulate skirt physics,